aws-amplify/amplify-js/docs/media/pub_sub_guide.md

 ---
 # PubSub

-AWS Amplify PubSub module provides connectivity with cloud-based message-oriented middleware.
-You can use PubSub to pass messages between your app instances and your app's backend for creating real-time interactive experiences.
+The AWS Amplify PubSub category provides connectivity with cloud-based message-oriented middleware.
+You can use PubSub to pass messages between your app instances and your app's backend creating real-time interactive experiences.

-PubSub is available with **AWS IoT** and **Generic MQTT Over WebSocket Provider**.
+PubSub is available with **AWS IoT** and **Generic MQTT Over WebSocket Providers**.

-With AWS IoT, AWS Amplify PubSub module automatically signs your HTTP requests when sending your messages.
+With AWS IoT, AWS Amplify's PubSub automatically signs your HTTP requests when sending your messages.
 {: .callout .callout--info}

 ## Installation and Configuration

 ### AWS IoT

-AwsIOTProvider is capable of signing request according to [Signature Version 4](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html).
+The `AwsIOTProvider` is capable of signing request according to [Signature Version 4](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html).

 ```js
 import { PubSub } from 'aws-amplify';